 Consider a gown that falls just below the knees, and has a small “walking slit” up one leg.
 Wearing a pair of heels (or heeled bedroom slippers) will visually lengthen your legs and make them appear slimmer than they are.

-customer is thankfully no longer limited to wearing unflattering mu-mus and “tents.”
+The plus size lingerie client is thankfully no longer limited to wearing unflattering mu-mus and “tents.”
 With just a little searching, you can treat yourself to beautiful bedroom

-styles that will be both flattering and fun to wear!
+lingerie undergarment styles that will be both flattering and fun to wear!